koscm10/Ansible-mc-series/02-Configuring managed nodes/Managed-nodes_configuration.md

       $ ansible all -m ping
-"-m" means you're specifying a module ping module just tests connectivity
+"-m" means you're specifying a module ping module just tests connectivity all means that its just going to ping all servers in the host file
 ## **a) Password Authentication**

 - Create same user(ansible) across all servers and provide password for all users.